benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 - To get a little more subjective, submitting forms in Blazor SSR is [janky](https://learn.microsoft.com/en-us/aspnet/core/blazor/forms/?view=aspnetcore-8.0) 🤷‍♂️ .
 - I also like vertically slicing features and combining Blazor WASM + Server interactivity forces you into a `.Client` project with just the interactive components and forces components to be separated.

+{{< notice tip >}}
+HTMX has a lot of different mechanisms to handle triggering which you can read about [here](https://htmx.org/attributes/hx-trigger/).
+{{< /notice >}}

 ## Creating The Project

 {{< notice note >}}
 Want to just see the code?
 [Click here!](https://github.com/benjaminsampica/bensampica.com/tree/main/content/post/minimalapihtmx)
 {{< /notice >}}

-Let us start fresh with a brand new dotnet minimal api and the end goal is going to be to recreate the Blazor sample template with HTMX with a couple extras to make this a complete guide.
+Let us start fresh with a brand new dotnet minimal api and the end goal is going to be to recreate the Blazor sample template with HTMX with a lot of extras to make this a complete guide.

 ```bash
 dotnet new webapi --output HtmxMinimalApi --no-openapi
 ```

 No OpenApi support?
 Yes that's fine!
 The API endpoints are going to return HTML and versioning constantly is the point.
 This is really no different than a server-side rendered application like ASP.NET MVC - the theme has been and is going to continue to be that we are travelling back in time with modern technology.

 Additionally, for now I am going to throw out all the weather forecast api boilerplate.
 It will come back in a modified form later.
 Below is my entire `Program.cs`.